zicat/tributary/doc/user_guide.md

 Congratulations - you’ve successfully configured and deployed a tributary service!

-[Tributary User Guide Of Config Details](user_guide_config_detail.md) cover the application.properties in much more detail, let's continue.
+[Tributary User Guide Of Config Details](user_guide_config_detail.md) cover more details about the application.properties, let's continue.